databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 <img src="mongo/mungo6.PNG" class="awssmallest left">

 Hurray!
-In one operation we've **set** the module leader to be Mike, and **removed** the unnecessarily "module_lead" field.
+In one operation we've **set** the module leader to be Mike, and **removed** the unnecessary "module_lead" field.

-Next, all these are Semester 1 modules (again, adding Sem 2 modules as well would've taken ages).
+Next, all these are Semester 1 modules.
 Let's add a "semester" field to each of our documents.
 We can do this as follows:
 `db.modules.updateMany({},{$set: {semester: 1}})`.
 We don't have any selection criteria, denoted by the empty { }, and we're setting the semester of each document to be 1.

 <img src="mongo/mungo7.PNG" class="awssmallest left">